Napoleón Baccino Ponce de León

 Napoleón Baccino Ponce de León (born Montevideo, 1947) is an Uruguayan writer.
 He is best known for his historical novel Maluco.
 La Novela de Los Descubridores, a fictional account of Magellan's circumnavigation of the world.
-The book won the Premio Casa de las Américas in 1989.
+The book won the Premio Casa de las Américas in 1989 and the Bellas Artes de Narrativa Colima Prize for Published Work in 1990.
 It was later translated into English by Nick Caistor and into French by Nelly Lhermillier.